ialbert/bio/md/bio-related.md

 # Related software {#related}

-Since the beginning of times mankind was hindered by suboptimal dataformats, clunky interfaces.
-A veritable cottage industry has formed `bio` being one of the proud entrants in the fray.
+Since the beginning of times mankind was hindered by suboptimal dataformats, clunky interfaces, tedious procedures.
+A veritable cottage industry has formed to deal with the challegnes, `bio` being one of the proud entrants in the fray.

 Here is a list of packages we evaluated and sometimes borrowed ideas from.
-Alas none quite works as we needed it, hence like our father, our father's father and great-great grandfather, we have also set out to finally, FINALLY fix the problem **once for all**.
-This time for real :-)
+Alas none quite works as we needed it, hence like our father, and our father's father and their great-great grandfather, we have also set out to finally fix the problem once for all.

+Descriptions are direct quotes from the project's homepage.

 ## EMBOSS

 EMBOSS is "The European Molecular Biology Open Software Suite".
 EMBOSS is a free Open Source software analysis package specially developed for the needs of the molecular biology (e.g. EMBnet) user community.
 The software automatically copes with data in a variety of formats and even allows transparent retrieval of sequence data from the web.
 Also, as extensive libraries are provided with the package, it is a platform to allow other scientists to develop and release software in true open source spirit.
 EMBOSS also integrates a range of currently available packages and tools for sequence analysis into a seamless whole.
 EMBOSS breaks the historical trend towards commercial software packages.